JamesABA/camel-xslt-poc/README.md

 # camel-xslt-poc
-A proof of concept using cxf webservices, ActiveMQ, camel routing and xslt with minimal lines of code
+A proof of concept using cxf web services, ActiveMQ, camel routing and xslt with minimal lines of code

+Updates :
 - Now Tomcat compliant
 - Externally configurable in '/AB2/configuration/override.properties'
+- Example external config held in the project folder - AB2.zip

 Routing

-    Route1:
+    Route1 - deployed by default
     CXF consumer
     XSLT transformer to map webservice body to a simple structure (GX) File component to save transformed XML output Velocity template to generate webservice response
     Logging component used between each route step (DEBUG level)

-    Route2:
-    JMS inbound queue
+    Route2 - used in test mode only (avoid AMQ broker dependency) JMS inbound queue
     XSLT transformer to map message body to a simple structure (GX) File component to save transformed XML output